 If additional time is needed - i.e., overtime periods - each additional period is usually 5 minutes long.

 The clock stops when time runs out in the quarter, or when the referee blows his whistle (to call a foul, or in some leagues, the clock will also stop when the ball goes out of bounds.)

-The team that is entitled to the next possession at the end of each period will inbound the ball at the beginning of the next period.
+The team that is entitled to the next possession at the end of each quarter will inbound the ball at the beginning of the next quarter.